 Kitty looked out over the Opal Pit as Eduardo returned to his seat.
 He sat for a moment, then stood.
 She leaned back against the bar as her eyes widened.
 “Will ya get a load of that?”
 She said aloud as Eduardo neared the pool once again.
 “I swear it’s getting bigger every day.”

-Cedric’s mouth dropped open with amazement as he watched Eduardo cradle his genitals with his right hand.
+Cedric’s mouth dropped open with amazement as he watched Eduardo cradle the crotch of his swimsuit with his right hand.
 “Good god!
 The man has a tumor.”

 Kitty lit another cigarette and took a puff.
 “I’d like to perform an operation on that.”